-In discussing user testing, there's a question that comes up a lot.
-What can one realistically glean from a few (say, 5) individual usability tests?
-After all, a small sample set is not statistically significant, and there's no assurance that those individuals are representative.
-Some people indicate that they would only be comfortable with a large sample set, which can be quite time-consuming with an activity like usability testing.
+I was recently discussing usability testing and our product with a friend, who asked what one can realistically glean from a few individual usability tests.
+After all, a small sample set is not significant, and there’s no assurance that those individuals are representative.

-While Nielsen et al have shown empirically that in many ways the optimal number of users per test is 5 or so, we like to provide a more quotidian response as well.
+He indicated that he would only be comfortable with a large sample set, which could be difficult to assess using a tool such as TryMyUI.
+While Nielsen et al have found that in many ways the optimal number of users is 5 or so, I tried to provide a more quotidian response.

-Imagine you visit a foreign country, say China or Mongolia or Egypt, and find yourself in conversation with one or two local individuals.
+Imagine you visit a foreign country, say China or Mongolia or the Middle East, and find yourself in conversation with one or two local individuals.
 Can you learn anything from these conversations?
 After all, who’s to say they are representative of prevailing attitudes?

-Even a few narrated videos can be instructive in showing us how well our mental models and information architecture map to what is expected by our audience.
-It may not seem that scientifically “valid” to make judgments based upon a handful of data points, but what we’re doing is not “scientific,” it’s softer and more creative and deductive.
+Even a few narrated user testing videos can be instructive in showing us how well our mental models/information architecture map to what is expected by our audience.
+It may not be scientifically “valid” to make judgments based upon a couple of data points, but what we’re doing is not “scientific,” it’s softer and more creative and deductive.

 Check out a user testing example to see what you can learn from a usability study.